SchaeStewart/nc-campaign-finance-data-cleaning/README.md

 ### Routes

+For all api routes providing a `x-trigram-limit` header will change the match level of the request
+The value of the header should be a decimal number.
+I.E. `0.7` for a 70% match

 GET `api/contributions/matches/:name/:addr` will return records that are similar to the given name and address
 Example to get contributions for John Abbott: `curl localhost:3000/contributions/matches/john%20abbott/410%20S%20Swing%20Rd`
 Alternatively to get contributions of Jon Abbott: `curl localhost:3000/contributions/matches/jon%20abbott/410%20S%20Swing%20Rd`